klingtnet/bitwig-extensions/edirol-pcr/README.md

 ## Troubleshooting

-- Aftertouch must be turned off for the hold-pedal to work
+- ~~Aftertouch must be turned off for the hold-pedal to work~~ It showed that the _hold pedal jack_ had a slight connection problem and rotating the plug some degrees fixed the issue.

 ## Notes